Leeroy Stagger

-Lee John Thomas Starck, better known by his stage name Leeroy Stagger, is a Canadian alternative country singer-songwriter based in Lethbridge, Alberta.
-He has released a number of albums of his own music, produced albums for several other musicians, and has toured around North America.
+Lee John Thomas Starck, better known by his stage name Leeroy Stagger, is a Canadian alternative country singer-songwriter based in Victoria, British Columbia.
+He has released a number of albums of his own music, produced albums for several other musicians including Mariel Buckley, Tim Easton, Dennis Ellsworth and has toured around North America and Europe with Artists such as Steve Earle, Josh Ritter, Buffy Sainte Marie and Frazey Ford, The Pixies, Modest Mouse and Evan Dando, and has collaborated with Danny Michel.

+He was signed with industry mogul Danny Goldberg's label Gold Lake for two albums before signing with Canadian label True North Records joining a celebrated roster with the likes of Bruce Cockburn and more.

 Early life

 Stagger was born in Victoria, British Columbia and grew up in rural British Columbia.

 Career

-Stagger performed in several local British Columbia bands, including the Graveyard Sluts and the Staggers.
-In 2002 he accompanied Hot Hot Heat and Carolyn Mark on a Canadian tour.
+Stagger performed in several local Punk Bands.
+In 2002 he accompanied Hot Hot Heat on a Canadian tour.
 Reinventing himself as a singer-songwriter, he released his debut independent EP, Six Tales of Danger, in 2002.
-He now is based in Lethbridge, Alberta.

-Stagger has gone on tour as a supporting act for The Pixies, Modest Mouse and Evan Dando, and has collaborated with Danny Michel.
+He spent 15 years in Lethbridge, Alberta but moved back with his family to his hometown of Victoria in 2020.

 In 2015 Stagger won the top prize at the Alberta Peak Performance Project competition, and used the money to develop a home studio in Lethbridge.
 He produced a 2017 album, Sleeping Buffalo, for The Wardens.

 Leeroy Stagger's 11th studio recording, Love Versus, was released 7 April 2017, through True North.
 The album was produced by Colin Stewart (Dan Mangan, Black Mountain, Yukon Blonde), and includes performances from drummer Pete Thomas (Elvis Costello), guitarist Paul Rigby (Neko Case), keyboardist Geoff Hilhorst (the Deep Dark Woods), and Stagger's longtime bassist Tyson Maiko.